survivejs/webpack-book/manuscript/styling/01_loading.md

 The tilde (`~`) tells webpack that it's not a relative import as by default.
 If tilde is included, it will perform a lookup against `node_modules` (default setting) although this is configurable through the [resolve.modules](https://webpack.js.org/configuration/resolve/#resolve-modules) field.

-W> If you are using *postcss-loader*, you can skip using `~` as discussed in [postcss-loader issue tracker](https://github.com/postcss/postcss-loader/issues/166). *postcss-loader* is able to resolve the imports without a tilde.
+W> If you are using *postcss-loader*, you can skip using `~` as discussed in [postcss-loader issue tracker](https://github.com/postcss/postcss-loader/issues/166). *postcss-loader* can resolve the imports without a tilde.

 ## Enabling Source Maps